Why McLanahan Bedding Dryers

 The Single-Pass Bedding Dryer is the workhouse of the rotary drying world.
 As the name implies, material makes one pass through the drum.
 It enters at the inlet end, travels the length of the drum and exits.
 It’s most often used for heavier, stickier and more abrasive materials.

 The Triple-Pass Bedding Dryer looks similar to a Single-Pass Bedding Dryer on the exterior, but the interior is much different.
 This drum contains three drums in one: an external drum, and internal drum and an intermediate drum.
-Material enters the inlet of the drum in the centre.
+Material enters the inlet of the drum in the center.
 It travels to the discharge end, but instead of discharging, it tumbles outward to the intermediate drum where it is pulled back toward the inlet.
 Once it reaches the inlet end, it tumbles out to the outermost drum where it travels once again to the outlet end.
 Once it gets to the outlet, it exits the drum.
-This type of drum is good for lighter materials, such as manure fibres.
+This type of drum is good for lighter materials, such as manure fibers.
 It allows for lower inlet temperatures and fan speeds, but the material has a longer retention time.

 What other methods are used to dry bedding?